 — Audrey Azoulay, Director General, Message on the occasion of World Engineering Day for Sustainable Development, 4 March 2020

-This exhibition is currently visible on the UNESCO gates
+An exhibition is displayed on the UNESCO gates in Paris, France.

 - Engineering has been changing the world for millennia, and the new rapidly emerging technologies are an opportunity for positive transformation that leaves no one behind.

 - The world is still experiencing, on average, a shortage of engineers in all domains.

 - We are still observing a decline of interest and enrollment in engineering by young people, especially women.

 - We must address gender segregation in engineering and deconstruct sterotypes by showcasing important engineering role models and developing programmes to encourage more girls to consider engineering as a career.